marconaguib/parallel-mergesort/README.md

 In all these files, you can change the sizes, the values, or the filling rules of the different arrays (A, B or M) thanks to slight, intuitive modifications in the `main`function.

 ## Colab
-[Here](https://colab.research.google.com/drive/1c57rpU0Xp8E8o8AiUUeqEQTcFT9SJncS?usp=sharing) is the link of the Colab we used during the presentation.
+[Here](https://colab.research.google.com/drive/1c57rpU0Xp8E8o8AiUUeqEQTcFT9SJncS?usp=sharing) is the link of the Colab we used during the project.
 It uses most of the functions mentioned, including the MergeSort function.

 Do not hesitate to contact us in case of any issues.